Skip to Content

 For meal prep, check out how to freeze a week’s worth of smoothies.
 And if you want other recipes that will help you stay well, check out my homemade elderberry syrup.

-bee pollen smoothie for allergies
+bee pollen allergy smoothie

 What is a smoothie going to do for your allergies, you ask?
 To fix allergies, we first need to know how they work.
 If you have an allergic reaction to something, your body has developed an immune response to the allergen.
 This creates antibodies.
 The antibodies activate certain receptors on your cells to release histamine.